-- Seen in the name God calls him: "Son of man." - This name for the prophet is used 87 times. - Jesus calls himself this name over 80 times. - Although he is born into the priesthood (Ezekiel 1:3), the name "Son of man" identifies him with his people: he, too, is an exile. - No Temple in which to minister; no place to offer sacrifice. - Of all the names by which Jesus is known, he chose to call himself the "Son of man." - In Jesus' flesh, sin was judged once and for all. - Everyone who believes in him will come to that city called "The LORD is there."
+- Seen in the name God calls him: "son of man." - This name for the prophet is used 87 times. - Jesus calls himself this name over 80 times. - Although he is born into the priesthood (Ezekiel 1:3), the name "son of man" identifies him with his people: he, too, is an exile. - No Temple in which to minister; no place to offer sacrifice. - Of all the names by which Jesus is known, he chose to call himself the "Son of man," as he lived among us. - In Jesus' flesh, sin was judged once and for all. - Everyone who believes in him will come to that city called "The LORD is there."

-- A brief look at the great prophets Isaiah, Jeremiah and Ezekiel. - Isaiah's ministry was in Jerusalem during the turmoil and destruction of the northern kingdom of Israel and the near-destruction of Jerusalem. - About 100 years later contemporaries Jeremiah, in Jerusalem and Ezekiel in Babylon ministered as Jerusalem is destroyed. - All three were faithful messengers to a people who refused to hear. - Each one spoke of a future hope. - Through each one, the image of the Anointed One grew clearer. - The One to whom "the Spirit of Christ in them was pointing" (1 Peter 1:11), was still far off.
+- A brief look at the great prophets Isaiah, Jeremiah and Ezekiel. - Isaiah's ministry was in Jerusalem during the turmoil and destruction of the northern kingdom of Israel and the near-destruction of Jerusalem. - About 100 years later contemporaries Jeremiah, in Jerusalem and Ezekiel near Babylon ministered as Jerusalem is destroyed. - All three were faithful messengers to a people who refused to hear. - Each one spoke of a judgment to come and a future hope. - Through each one, the image of the Anointed One grew clearer.

+• The One to whom "the Spirit of Christ in them was pointing" (1 Peter 1:11), was still far off.

-- Last book of the section of the Tanakh called "the Prophets" called "The Twelve." - Collection of what is known as the Minor Prophets. - Look at each book individually as to their place in Jewish history - Learn the basic message of each book.
+- Last book of the section of the Tanakh called "the Prophets," this is a book called "The Twelve," a collection of what is also known as the Minor Prophets. - Look at each book individually as to their place in Jewish history and learn the basic message of each book.